UbiquityRobotics/ubiquity_launches/launches.md

 rosrun ubiquity_launches roslauncher XXX.launch.xml

-where `XXX.launch.xml` is structure launch file to be launched.
+where `XXX.launch.xml` is a launch file in the ubiquity_launches package to be launched.

 `roslauncher` does the following: